 - You pay VAT on each rental payment

-You have an obligation to repay all these rentals, sometimes including a balloon payment at the end of the contract.
+You have an obligation to repay all these rentals with an end of contract balloon payment if outlined in the original contract.
 Once these have all been paid, the finance company will have recovered its investment in the asset.

-At the end of the period, you must return the asset to the finance company.
-In certain circumstances, some forms of Finance Lease provide for a period of hire to the lessor after expiry of the primary period known as the “secondary term”.
+At the end of the agreed period, you must return the asset to the finance company.
+In certain circumstances, some forms of finance lease allow for a second term once the primary term has expired.
 These are known as Minimum Term agreements (see below).

 What are the different Finance Lease types?

-At the end of the minimum term, the customer has the option of terminating & handing back the asset to WOUK or continuing with the hire of the asset into a secondary period in return for a reduced or less frequent rental.
+At the end of the minimum term, the customer has the option of terminating & handing back the asset or continuing into a secondary period in return for a reduced or less frequent rental.

-Rather than the ability for a lease to continue into a secondary period, in a fixed term lease the lease expires at the end of the term.
-The finance company owns the equipment.
-It cannot be sold to client, but it can be sold to a third party.
+Rather than the ability for a lease to continue into a secondary period, a fixed term lease expires at the end of the term.
+The finance company then owns the equipment that cannot be sold to clients (but can be sold to a third party).

 Who owns the asset and what happens at the end of the lease?